Climate change. What’s HR got to do with it?

 Fighting climate change through an English class: with Dale Tracy

-By Ashley Pocrnich Despite her concern about the planet, KPU English instructor Dale Tracy finds comfort teaching about climate change.
+by Ashley Pocrnich Despite her concern about the planet, KPU English instructor Dale Tracy finds comfort teaching about climate change.
 “I have a lot of climate anxiety and it makes me feel better to think ‘look at all these people … Read More

 Climate emergency: ‘We’re not necessarily doomed after all’

-By Tracy Sherlock If we stop emitting carbon dioxide into the atmosphere, temperatures will start coming down within three to five years, experts told a global press briefing preparing journalists to report on the next Intergovernmental Panel on Climate … Read More
+by Tracy Sherlock If we stop emitting carbon dioxide into the atmosphere, temperatures will start coming down within three to five years, experts told a global press briefing preparing journalists to report on the next Intergovernmental Panel on Climate … Read More

 Climate Solutions Minor Proposal

-By Kirsten Crossett, Samantha Tachynski-Barbour and Deanna Haycock This proposal was developed in POST 3110, a Sustainability Seminar where students engage in real world sustainability challenges.
+by Kirsten Crossett, Samantha Tachynski-Barbour and Deanna Haycock This proposal was developed in POST 3110, a Sustainability Seminar where students engage in real world sustainability challenges.
 In Fall 2021, the students focused on the Climate+ Challenge, advancing recommendations to further … Read More

 Climate Course Proposal

-By Lucy Liu and Zafreen Jaffer This proposal was developed in POST 3110, a Sustainability Seminar where students engage in real world sustainability challenges.
+by Lucy Liu and Zafreen Jaffer This proposal was developed in POST 3110, a Sustainability Seminar where students engage in real world sustainability challenges.
 In Fall 2021, the students focused on the Climate+ Challenge, advancing recommendations to further climate action … Read More